emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 2. To avoid additional roundtrips for applications with multiple actuator requests in rapid sequence between the same client and server, the server may use the Echo option (with a new value) in response to a request containing the Echo option.
 The client then uses the Echo option with the new value in the next actuation request, and the server compares the receive time accordingly.

 3. If a server reboots during operation it may need to synchronize state with requesting clients before continuing the interaction.
-For example, with OSCOAP it is possible to reuse a persistently stored security context by synchronizing the Partial IV (sequence number) using the Echo option.
+For example, with OSCORE it is possible to reuse a persistently stored security context by synchronizing the Partial IV (sequence number) using the Echo option.

 4. When a device joins a multicast/broadcast group the device may need to synchronize state or time with the sender to ensure that the received message is fresh.
 By synchronizing time with the broadcaster, time can be used for synchronizing subsequent broadcast messages.
 A server MUST NOT synchronize state or time with clients which are not the authority of the property being synchronized.
 E.g. if access to a server resource is dependent on time, then the client MUST NOT set the time of the server.